prince0010/chess-microservices/Readme.md

 1. Add points on LessonTestLength enum with the new test level length, ex: 10 | 12 | 20 | 30
 2. Create new Lesson Parent as a Test of course.

+# How to remove all content inside mysql-data volume or folder in Linux from the terminal (this help to clean database)

+`find . -mindepth 1 ! -name '.gitkeep' -exec rm -rf {} +`

 # LESSONS LEVEL 1 LOGIC

 1. Every lesson parent opened should track last lesson played, even if 20 lessons was completed.
 (Table => LessonPlayed)